Updated July 4, 2023

 Features of iSCSI

 - IP Routing: One of the important advantages of ISCSI is that it uses TCP/IP Protocol.
-TCP/IP allows long-distance IP routing without the need for external gateway hardware.
+TCP/IP allows long-distance IP routing without external gateway hardware.
 It also provides high flexibility and a huge storage network environment.

-- Storage Array: iSCSI targets in a large storage array.
-The arrays can be free software-based or commercial products.
+- Storage Array: iSCSI targets a large storage array.
+The arrays can exist as either free software-based solutions or commercial products.
 It usually provides unique iSCSI targets for several clients or users.

 - Standard Ethernet: iSCSI uses Standard Ethernet, and because of this, it does not require expensive components to be built for this protocol.

 Features of NFS

 - Remote Procedural Call (RPC): RPC is available for both the servers – NFS and Client for NFS.
 This service replaces the Transport Device Interface for better support and best scalability.

 - Kerberization Options: NFS is a kerborized file system interface.
 We also get additional Kerberos privacy like Krb5p to support the existing Kerberos options like krb5 and krb5i.

 - Mount Volume Point: This lets you access large volumes mounted under NFS4.1 V.

 - Multiple Port Extensions: This feature supports RPC ports that are firewall-friendly and easy usage by the clients.

-- Firewall Friendly: The advantage of NFSv4 is that it uses only one TCP Port -2049 to run the services, which simplify the usage of protocols across the firewalls.
+- Firewall Friendly: The advantage of NFSv4 is that it uses only one TCP Port -2049 to run the services, simplifying the usage of protocols across the firewalls.

 Which one to use – NFS or iSCSI?

-From the above analysis, it is clearly concluded that NFS Protocol is much better than iSCSI.
-Whether you use small or large, or medium files, NFS works very seamlessly and in an effective way compared to iSCSI.
+After analyzing the information above, we conclude that the NFS Protocol surpasses iSCSI.
+Whether you use small, large, or medium files, NFS works seamlessly and effectively compared to iSCSI.
 From the storage point of view, NFS will be the first choice, and then iSCSI will be coming next to NFS.

 Except for the situation where we need to boot from SAN or run any Hyper-V, NFS is always a better choice from the developer’s point of view.